Corner Brook: Climate

 Corner Brook has a humid continental climate (Dfb) typical of most of Newfoundland.
 It is warmer in summer than St. John's due to less maritime exposure, whereas winters are colder than in the provincial capital.
 In terms of its overall climate, it is very maritime-like, especially considering how the climate is in mainland Canada on similar latitudes.
 Precipitation is heavy year-round but highest in December and January and lowest in April and May, with relatively dry, stable conditions extending into July many years.

-The Corner Brook area lies in an especially heavy snow belt because of cold Arctic air masses from mainland Canada, coming from the west or northwest, crossing the waters of the Gulf of St. Lawrence and picking up moisture, resulting in "sea-effect" snow (similar to "lake effect" snow in US locations like Muskegon and Sault Ste.
-Marie, Michigan).
+The Corner Brook area lies in an especially heavy snow belt because of cold Arctic air masses from mainland Canada, coming from the west or northwest, crossing the waters of the Gulf of St. Lawrence and picking up moisture, resulting in "sea-effect" snow.
+This is similar to "lake effect" snow in US locations like Muskegon and Sault Ste.
+Marie, Michigan.
 The "sea effect" snow comes in addition to the heavy snow that can accompany mid-latitude storms, called "nor'easters," that approach the area from the U.S. Northeastern and New England states.
 Such storms can bring high winds and heavy precipitation, with possibly changing precipitation types in a single storm.
 The combination of intense winter storms and "sea effect" snow make December and January the wettest months on average in Corner Brook.
 In December and January combined, average snowfall reaches nearly 200 cm.